Pavel Durov: 2024 arrest and indictment

 Reports also indicate that Durov was on the list of individuals wanted by French authorities, and his arrest was because of his alleged failure to cooperate with judicial officials, including issues related to Telegram's activities.
 According to French police, criminal activity on Telegram went unfettered through lack of moderators.
 Natalia Krapiva, a lawyer at the digital rights group Access Now, said that French authorities could try to force Durov to provide Telegram's encryption keys to decrypt private messages, "which Russia has already tried to do in the past".

 During Durov's arrest and indictment, The Wall Street Journal reported that he became a target of a spy operation in 2017.
 In a joint operation code-named "Purple Music", French spies and the UAE hacked Durov's iPhone.
 He was targeted because those governments were concerned about the usage of the Telegram app by pro-democracy activists and dissidents.
 The app also attracted Islamist extremists, drug traffickers and cybercriminals.
 Despite the hack, Durov received Emirati citizenship in 2021, when the UAE also invested over $75 million into Telegram.

 In March 2025, Durov was allowed to leave France and returned to Dubai for a short period.

-On 9 June 2025, in his first interview since his arrest and nearly a year later, Durov told Tucker Carlson "it was very disconcerting for me to be detained in Paris and to learn that Telegram had made a mistake or had not processed certain requests".
-When Carlson questioned Durov about the charges against him and why his movements remained restricted, Durov replied "To be honest, I'm still looking for answers.
-I'm puzzled."
-He continued: "At first, they said, 'Oh, you haven't responded to our legal requests, and that's why you're complicit.'
-But first, it is false to say that we did not respond to legally binding legal requests, and second, this is a very broad interpretation of complicity, even for the French legal and judicial system."

 Personal life

-Durov is not married.
+Durov has never been married and has often spoken about his preferences and perceived benefits on living alone.
+However, according to The New York Times, Irina Bolgar provided evidence—including photographs, receipts and a notarized document promising up to 150,000 euros per month in financial support—showing that she and Durov lived together as a couple in Saint Petersburg from 2013 to at least 2017.
+A former employee of Durov, who spoke to the Times on condition of anonymity, corroborated the account, describing the two as a loving couple who lived in an apartment in central St. Petersburg.
 He moved to the United Arab Emirates in 2017 and lives in Dubai, where Telegram headquarters are located.
 He was naturalized as an Emirati citizen in February 2021.

 Durov was naturalized as a French citizen in August 2021, giving him European Union citizenship.
 Le Monde described the naturalisation as "mysterious", since Durov had not resided in France apart from brief visits.
 Le Monde suggested that Durov was naturalised through the rarely used "merit foreigner" procedure that is awarded directly by the French government to people viewed to have contributed exceptionally to France's international influence or international economic relations.
 Durov officially changed the French version of his name to Paul du Rove.
 One year later, he told his fans that the passport application had been an April Fools' joke and that he had forgotten about it, only discovering later that "the application actually got approved and the passport reissued".